Bandspread Calculations - Part 3

 which gives the low end frequency in kHz:

-And then, for CB=10 pF:
+And then, for CB = 10 pF:

 which gives the high end frequency in kHz:

-As previously mentioned these two alternate frequencies are mathematically valid, and there appears to be no reason, electronically why the circuit would not resonate at these frequencies.
+As previously mentioned these two alternative frequencies are mathematically valid, and there appears to be no reason, electronically why the circuit would not resonate at these frequencies.
 Therefore, it would be wise to design the rest of the circuit with this in mind, using whatever means necessary, to snub out parasitic resonances.

 I would like to express my thanks to Mike Tuggle who provided valuable feedback and also performed SPICE simulations verifying the formulae.